 - Whether the home was owned or rented and the value of the home or monthly cost of rent

 As the census was taken in 1940, it provides a snapshot of what life was like during the years of the Great Depression.
 America was just recovering from this period of historic economic downturn, and we were about to enter into the Second World War.

-Although it offers many details about daily life in 1940, the census can’t provide the stories and memories that make this iconic period in history come alive for current generations.
-However, this census data can serve as inspiration for older relatives to share their stories with younger generations.
-While knowing where your grandmother was living in 1940 can be illuminating, it’s recording her story that will really make that information shine.
+Although it offers many details about daily life in 1940, the census can’t provide the stories and memories that make this iconic period come alive for current generations.
+This census data, however, can serve as inspiration for our grandparents and older relatives to talk about their life stories with the younger generations.
+While knowing where your grandparents were living in 1940 can be illuminating, it’s knowing their life story that will really make that information shine.